 Here's where someone may question the black or white bordered 101 counterfeits that appear on eBay frequently.
 That sure looks identical to many people except for the border color.
 But, the tilt and cutting patterns do not match to the original.
 So, even if that had been done in the original red border color, that tilt and cut just will not match.

-A white bordered #101 Jordan fake often found on eBay.
-These are really sloppy reprints and could have not been printed from Star printing plates
+A white-bordered #101 Jordan fake is often found on eBay.
+These are really sloppy reprints that could not have been printed from Star printing plates.

 Your readers may have noticed that I'm in possession of many of the Production Transparencies used by Star Co. in the manufacturing process.
 A production transparency is somewhat of a cross between a film negative and a slide.